Segambut Utara Komuter station: History

-In August 2023, Railway Assets Corporation (RAC) and IDP Industrial Development Sdn Bhd had signed an agreement with UOA Development Berhad to develop a new railway station along the KTM line, while the former will undertake the construction of it to further integrate with its existing development.
-The signing ceremony was witnessed by Transport Minister Anthony Loke and Segambut's MP Hannah Yeoh.
-Previously, the land was first earmarked in 2016 to be constructed as a KTM station along with the development of UOA's United Point Residence.
+In August 2023, the Railway Assets Corporation (RAC) and IDP Industrial Development Sdn Bhd signed an agreement with UOA Development Berhad to develop the new railway station along the KTM line, with UOA undertaking the construction to further integrate it with its existing development.
+The signing ceremony was witnessed by Transport Minister Anthony Loke and Segambut MP Hannah Yeoh.

-The station is expected to be operational by November 2025.
-Once completed, it will serve the surrounding neighborhoods of Taman Cuepacs, Taman Sri Segambut, Taman Segambut Aman as well as Taman Sri Sinar and will be directly connected to United Point via an overhead bridge.
+Construction of the station was initially expected to be completed by November 2025.
+The station connects directly to United Point via an overhead bridge and serves the surrounding neighborhoods of Taman Cuepacs, Taman Sri Segambut, Taman Segambut Aman, and Taman Sri Sinar.